 TPOs need to be reviewed Statewide as part of broader planning reforms.

 If TPOs were to be abandoned, provisions relating to the protection of trees could be incorporated into the Local Environment Plan.

 The intent of clause 8 of the NSW Environmental Planning and Assessment Model Provisions 1980, as indicated previously, is for the ‘purpose of securing amenity or of preserving existing amenity’.
 Shoalhaven City Council Tree Preservation Order does not provide adequate or appropriate protection to trees on either private or public land.

-- There needs to be debate to decide how best to protect our urban forests; through organizations such as Treenet, National Arborists Association of Australia (NAAA), Institute of Australian Consulting Arboriculturists (IACA), International Society of Arborists Australian Chapter (ISAAC), Local Government Tree Resources Association (LGTRA).
+- There needs to be a debate to decide how best to protect our urban forests; through organizations such as Treenet, National Arborists Association of Australia (NAAA), Institute of Australian Consulting Arboriculturists (IACA), International Society of Arborists Australian Chapter (ISAAC), Local Government Tree Resources Association (LGTRA).

 - It needs to systematically quantify as well as promote the benefits of urban forests.

-I consider that, in the light of what has happened in the Shoalhaven, the future of our urban forests should not be left to the whim of individual Councils.
+I consider that, in light of what has happened in the Shoalhaven, the future of our urban forests should not be left to the whim of individual Councils.

 - Shoalhaven City Council Tree Preservation Order, 2004;

 - Shoalhaven City Council Tree Management Policy, 2004 (Parts 1, 2 & 3), www.shoalhaven.nsw.gov.au ;